Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons: Introduction

 The dynamics of an open quantum system can, in general, be described by a quantum master equation for its density matrix.
 In particular, in a typical AMO system, the weak coupling and the separation of time scales between the system and an environment allow the dynamics of the density matrix to be described by a Markovian quantum master equation \cite{Rivas}.
 The superoperator that generates the time evolution of the density matrix is referred to as the Liouvillian $\mathcal{L}$.
 The relaxation dynamics of an open quantum system is fully characterized by the complex spectrum and eigenmodes of $\mathcal{L}$.
 In general, the Liouvillian $\mathcal{L}$ consists of a coherent part describing the unitary time evolution governed by the Hamiltonian of the system and an incoherent part due to the coupling with the environment.
-The competition between these contributions can cause a transition from a regime dominated by the coherent contribution to one dominated by the incoherent contribution.
+The competition between these contributions causes a transition from a coherent regime to an incoherent one.
 Such a coherent-to-incoherent transition, a phenomenon found in many quantum systems \cite{Leggett-87, Mak-91, Egger-97, Chin-06, Matsuo-08, Wang-08, Kast-13, Magazzu-15, Leegwater-96, Nazir-09}, is detrimental to quantum technologies, including quantum computation.
-However, it is a formidable task to understand how decoherence proceeds in open quantum many-body systems because of an exponentially large dimension of the Hilbert space.
+However, it is a formidable task to understand how decoherence proceeds in open quantum many-body systems because of exponentially large Hilbert-space dimensions.
 It is highly desirable to establish an effective description of the competition between coherent and incoherent dynamics in many-body systems.
 In this regard, it should be recalled that the concepts of spectral gaps and quasiparticles play a pivotal role in quantum many-body physics.
 In isolated systems, quantum phase transitions in the ground state are characterized by the closing of the spectral gap \cite{Sachdev}, and the low-energy behavior is governed by quasiparticle excitations, which allow an effective description of complex many-body systems \cite{Wen}.